Paper-Proof/paperproof/README.md

 **`cmd+shift+p` => "Extensions: Show Extension Updates"**.

 Paperproof is a package that's usually only used during development, so you might want to remove it from your `lakefile.lean` when you're pushing to production.
 In order to do that, just remove the Paperproof require from `lakefile.lean`, and run `lake update Paperproof`.
 This will clean up `lake-manifest.json` and `lake-packages` for you.

+## About Paperproof

+We created a few videos about Paperproof:

+- a super quick 1-minute demo of Paperproof: [youtube link](https://youtu.be/xiIQ0toSpxQ).
+- our Lean Together presentation: [youtube link](https://www.youtube.com/watch?v=DWuAGt2RDaM).
+- a full Paperproof tutorial: [youtube link](https://youtu.be/q9w1djIcCvc).

+And a few blog posts:

+- Paperproof in context of other proof trees: [Evgenia's post link](https://lakesare.brick.do/lean-coq-isabel-and-their-proof-trees-yjnd2O2RgxwV).
+- Technical blog post about how Paperproof analyzes Lean's `InfoTree` to build the trees you see in the user interface: [Anton's post link](https://antonkov.github.io/posts/How-to-build-a-proof-tree/).

 ## Development